Fungible, Trading Term Definition

 In trading, fungibility implies the ability to buy or sell the same financial instrument in two or more different markets.
 For example, if one hundred shares of a stock can be bought on the Nasdaq in the US, and the same one hundred shares of the same stock can be sold on the London Stock Exchange in the UK, with the result being zero shares (100 bought and 100 sold), the stock is fungible.

 There are many fungible financial instruments, with the most popular being stocks listed on multiple exchanges, commodities (like gold and silver) and currencies.
 Most physical assets are considered fungible because you can buy or sell them at various places.
 You can buy gold or silver at one dealer, and sell it to another dealer.

-Arbitrage trades are more likely to occur when an exchange rate is involved, as arbitrage opportunities in the same currency are easier to spot and therefore not likely to last very long.
+Arbitrage trades are more likely to occur when a currency exchange rate is involved, as traders can spot arbitrage opportunities in the same currency very quickly, so these opportunities don't last very long.

-Take for example a stock that trades on the US exchange, currently with an ask price of $10 and a USD/CAD exchange rate of 1.30 (this assumes this is the price an arbitrage trader can exchange capital at, which is typically a much better exchange rate than a retail trader can get from their bank).
+Say you find a stock that trades on the US exchange, currently with an ask price of $10 and a USD/CAD exchange rate of 1.30.
+The example assumes this is the price an arbitrage trader can exchange capital at, which is typically a much better exchange rate than a retail trader can get from their bank.

 Final Word on Fungible Trading

 Fungible trading works when you can buy/sell on one exchange, and sell/buy on another exchange, netting your share position to zero and netting a profit.
 Fungible investments create arbitrage opportunities, as discrepancies in price can develop.

 These discrepancies are usually quickly brought back into equilibrium, as traders sell to the higher priced market and buy in the lower priced market.